Feeling Nervous or Uncertain about What to Expect with Your Pelvic PT Evaluation? Read on and we’ll give you all the details!

 At Purple Mountain Physical Therapy we provide specialized care for pelvic, spine and TMJ disorders.
 Many of our patients are dealing with complex pelvic pain, pelvic floor dysfunction, pelvic congestion syndrome, pelvic organ prolapse, unrelenting back pain, cervicogenic headaches, neck pain and stiffness and chronic TMJ pain.
 Because our PTs are devoted to helping resolve pelvic, spine and TMJ conditions, we have a deep commitment to providing you specialized care that includes treatments and whole body care that our patients tell us improve their quality of life.
 Pelvic, spine and TMJ health has been our focus for years.
 As a result, we have advanced training and techniques to help you to function without pain or bladder and bowel issues.
 All physical therapy begins with an evaluation that includes a detailed assessment of your condition and your goals.
 We direct all care toward achieving your goals so you can function better, be painfree and feel strong.
 All of our treatments are natural and use the power of your body to help heal your condition.
 In this article we detail what to expect at your pelvic PT, spine or TMJ evaluation.

 If you have questions about our physical therapy to help your pelvic condition, spine or TMJ disorder, call us at (616) 516-4334 to speak with one of our knowledgable staff members or reach out to us here to ask us a question.
-We love this work and are here to offer you relief and a path forward!
+We love this work and are here to offer you answers and a path forward!

 At Purple Mountain PT You Can Expect Your Pelvic PT Evaluation To Be Guided By Our Whole Body Framework.